anewton1998/draft-rdap-simple-contact/draft-regext-simple-contact.md

 [@!RFC9083] defines the contact data of an entity using jCard ([@?RFC7095]), which is a JSON format for vCard ([@?RFC6350]).
-Experience has shown that jCard is unsuitable for RDAP because it "jagged" array style is unlike any other JSON in RDAP, it is error prone and difficult to debug, and it can express far more information than is necessary for RDAP.
+Experience has shown that jCard is unsuitable for RDAP because its "jagged" array style is unlike any other JSON in RDAP; it is more difficutl to deserialize into objects that are easy to work with, it is error prone and difficult to debug, and it can express far more information than is necessary for RDAP.

 This document defines the SimpleContact extension for RDAP.
 This extension